John Mushet

-John Mushet (10 October 1875 — 10 March 1965) was a Scottish first-class cricketer and real estate auctioneer.
+John Mushet (10 October 1875 – 10 March 1965) was a Scottish first-class cricketer and real estate auctioneer.

-Mushet was born at Edinburgh in October 1875, where he was educated at George Heriot's School.
+The son of Robert Cathcart Mushet, he was born at Edinburgh in October 1875, where he was educated at George Heriot's School.
 A club cricketer for Heriot's Cricket Club, Mushet was the club's first player to be capped for Scotland when he made a single first-class appearance against the touring Australians at Edinburgh in 1912.
 Batting twice in the match, he was dismissed for 2 runs in the Scotland first innings by Roy Minnett, while in their second innings he was dismissed for a single run by Gerry Hazlitt.
 Outside of cricket, Mushet worked for the family firm property auctioneers and estate agents John Mushet & Son.
 He died at Edinburgh in March 1965.
+His son, Robert, was also a first-class cricketer.